benwinding/benw-blog/source/_drafts/preferring-public-method-isolation.md

 }
 ```

 This can also be shown with the following dependency diagram.
-Which shows that `onBack` is implicitly dependent on `onSave`.
+Which shows that `onBack` implicitly depends on `onSave`.

 {% mermaid %}
-graph TD;
+flowchart TD;
+    UserController-->onBack;
+    UserController-->onSave;
+    subgraph "  "
     onSave-->saveToApi;
+    %% onBack-->onSave;
+    end
+    subgraph " "
     onBack-->onSave;
     onBack-->navigateBack;
+    end
 {% endmermaid %}

-### What's so bad about this?

-When you change the "public" `onSave` method, you wouldn't expect the "public" `onBack` method to be affected, but since they are interdependent you need to account for both cases.
+Which means if the `onSave` method is modified, then the behavior of the `onBack` method is also affected, which may be unintended

+### Implicit interdependence

-And with larger classes these dependency relationships can be much harder to spot.
+Like many anti-patterns, it's more damaging with larger classes.
+The example below shows how dependency relationships can become more intertwined...

 {% mermaid %}
 graph TD;
+    UserController-->onSave
+    UserController-->onBack
+    UserController-->onDelete
+    UserController-->onEdit
+    UserController-->onViewDetails
+    UserController-->onLogout
+    UserController-->onResetPassword
+    UserController-->onViewNotifications
+    subgraph " "
     onSave-->saveToApi;
+    end
+    subgraph "  "
     onBack-->onSave;
     onBack-->navigateTo;
+    end
+    subgraph "   "
     onDelete-->saveToApi;
     onDelete-->confirmAction;
     onDelete-->deleteFromApi;
+    end
+    subgraph "    "
     onEdit-->editUser;
+    end
+    subgraph "     "
     onViewDetails-->viewUserDetails;
+    end
+    subgraph "      "
     onLogout-->checkHasSaved;
     onLogout-->logoutUser;
-    onLogout-->navigateTo;
+    onLogout-->onBack;
+    end
+    subgraph "       "
     onResetPassword-->resetUserPassword;
     onResetPassword-->navigateToReset;
-    onSearch-->searchUsers;
+    end
+    subgraph "        "
     onViewNotifications-->viewUserNotifications;
+    end
 {% endmermaid %}

+In this example, modifying the public method `onSave` will implicitly also change the behavior of `onBack`, `onLogout`... which can cause _unintended effects_.

+#### How it appears:

+{% mermaid %}
+graph TD;
+    UserController-->onSave
+    UserController-->onBack
+    UserController-->onDelete
+    UserController-->onEdit
+    UserController-->onViewDetails
+    UserController-->onLogout
+    UserController-->onResetPassword
+    UserController-->onSearch
+    UserController-->onViewNotifications
+    subgraph " "
+    onSave;
+    end
+    subgraph "  "
+    onBack
+    end
+    subgraph "   "
+    onDelete
+    end
+    subgraph "    "
+    onEdit
+    end
+    subgraph "     "
+    onViewDetails
+    end
+    subgraph "      "
+    onLogout
+    end
+    subgraph "       "
+    onResetPassword
+    end
+    subgraph "        "
+    onSearch
+    end
+    subgraph "         "
+    onViewNotifications
+    end
+{% endmermaid %}

+#### How it is:

+{% mermaid %}
+graph TD;
+    UserController-->onSave
+    UserController-->onBack
+    UserController-->onDelete
+    UserController-->onEdit
+    UserController-->onViewDetails
+    UserController-->onLogout
+    UserController-->onResetPassword
+    UserController-->onViewNotifications
+    subgraph " "
+    onSave;
+    end
+    subgraph "  "
+    onBack-->onSave;
+    end
+    subgraph "   "
+    onDelete;
+    end
+    subgraph "    "
+    onEdit;
+    end
+    subgraph "     "
+    onViewDetails;
+    end
+    subgraph "      "
+    onLogout-->onBack;
+    end
+    subgraph "       "
+    onResetPassword
+    end
+    subgraph "        "
+    onViewNotifications
+    end
+{% endmermaid %}

+The root of the problem is that the "public api" is often thought of as a "layer" of the system, where each part of the api is an entry point.
+When these public methods call each other they break this abstraction, so instead of a layer, it's an iceberg.

 ### Solution

-Public methods of the same class shouldn't call each other.
-Instead use shared private methods, if both public methods need shared functionality.
+The easy rule that I have adopted is simply "Public methods of the same class shouldn't call each other".
+If both public methods need shared functionality, then just use private methods... it will save a lot of headaches...

 This isn't a new idea, it's basically part of [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).